-Drywall joint compounds were observed throughout the subject building.
+A drywall joint compound was observed throughout the subject building.
 The laboratory analytical results of drywall joint compound samples collected indicate that this material does not contain asbestos.

 3.1.9 Ceiling Tiles

 No ceiling tiles were observed throughout the subject building.